noahehall/multicloud/providers/aws/architecture.md

   - stateful apps
 - in AWS
   - EC2: runs anything; the foundational building block of all AWS compute services
+  - AMIs: EC2 starter kits, pay attention to the differences when AMIs are backed by EBS vs Instance Stores

 ### Containers